 From Composting To AD – Cwm Harry Stays In The Nutrient Recycling Business

 Cwm Harry’s composting plant in Newtown closed in Autumn 2012.
 For six years we have been proud to recycle most of Montgomeryshire’s food waste into compost which has been used to grow local food.
-Despite the loss of locally produced compost Cwm Harry still produces and sells local fruit and veg.
-For more information please click on this link.

 From November 2012 all of Powys’ food waste is now transported to Oxfordshire where it is anaerobically digested, producing renewable energy and recycling nutrients to nearby farms.